Introduction to the RYA Powerboat Instructor Course

 After you pass this course you will be able to represent the RYA and your training centre.
 You will be out there on the water teaching the Powerboat Level 2 course and starting people on an amazing hobby.

-Your instructor certificate will last for 5 years.
-You will have to maintain an up to date first aid certificate during that time.
+Your instructor certificate will last for 5 years if you maintain an up to date first aid certificate during that time.

 How to Become an RYA Advanced Powerboat Instructor